pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1358 Five Steps in Data Transformation

+Today I started to learn about the five steps in data transformation, data discovery, data mapping, application engineering, application execute and data review.
+I know that every data pipeline has your own steps or processes, but I do not know that the industry handles your own standards for the data transformation process.
+I don't know why working with data, massive data is a pleasure for me.

 #### Day 1357 Continues with SQL in Spark

 Today I have been continuing doing more exercises about how to use SQL with Spark,